JimSeker/flutter/README.md

 `more_widgets_demo` Show how to use some more input widget and "small" static listview with a snackbar as well.

+`moreui` more on textfield vs textFormField and chip, menus, icons, and dividers

+` persistenace_demo` shows share preference plugin and the reading/write files

 `sensor_plugin_demo` uses the sensor_plugin and the battery_plus plugin to shows the battery level, accelerometer, gyroscope, user accelerometer (does have basic gravity included), and magnetometer values.

 `speech_demo` uses two plugins, flutter_tts for text to speech, and speech_to_text for speech to text recognization.   this is a very basic demo, but shows how both work.

 `sqlitedb_demo` uses sqflite (sqlite) to rework the database example [sqliteDBDemo in saveData Repo](https://github.com/JimSeker/saveData)  (note fails on web, can't store db in a browser I guess).

-`take_pic_demo` show how to get picture from the gallery or camera and display it.
+`take_pic_demo` show how to get picture from the gallery or camera and display it.  uses a plugin.

+`cameracontroller_demo` is flutter native code from their site.
+It doesn't work very well, but does work on android.  sort of web, not at all on windows.

 `tcp_demo` Shows how to use a socket and serversocket.  setups a simple connection, and then allows the user to send and receiver messages.
 If run on two different phones/emulators the app can talk to each other.
 Uses a bottomnavigationbar to setup 2 separate "widgets" one for the server, the other for a client.